 Our lead product candidate, d-methadone, is a New Chemical Entity (NCE) being developed as a rapidly acting, oral agent for the treatment of depression and other potential indications.
 We have completed Phase 1 single and multiple ascending dose studies.
-A Phase 2 study in major depressive disorder is ongoing, with first patient dosed in June 2018, and we expect to have top line results in the first half of 2019.
+A Phase 2 study in major depressive disorder is ongoing, with first patient dosed in June 2018 and last patient-last dose completed in July 2019.
+We expect to have top line results in the second half of 2019.